cmcqueen/simplerandom/python/README.txt

 :Copyright: 2010 Craig McQueen

-Python functions for simple random number generators.
+Simple pseudo-random number generators, from George Marsaglia.

 -----
 Intro
 -----

-The ``simplerandom`` package is provided, which contains modules containing classes for various simple random number generators.
+The ``simplerandom`` package is provided, which contains modules containing classes for various simple pseudo-random number generators.

+The algorithms were obtained from a newsgroup post by George Marsaglia [#marsaglia]_.
+The algorithms were specified in C in the newsgroup post.
+For the purpose of prototyping software in a high-level language such as Python, before writing it in faster C, it is useful to have identical algorithms implemented in both Python and C.

+One module provides Python iterators, which generate simple unsigned 32-bit integers identical to their C counterparts.

+Another module provides random classes that are sub-classed from the class ``Random`` in the ``random`` module of the standard Python library.

 References
 ``````````

-.. [#marsaglia] | `Random Numbers for C: End, at last?`__
+.. [#marsaglia] | `Random Numbers for C\: End, at last?`__
                 | George Marsaglia
                 | Newsgroup post, sci.stat.math and others, Thu, 21 Jan 1999

 .. __:
-.. _Random Numbers for C: End, at last?:
+.. _Random Numbers for C\: End, at last?:
     http://www.cse.yorku.ca/~oz/marsaglia-rng.html